AmnaKhan-cloud/Numeo/README.md

 5. Install Cucumber: `npm i -D @cucumber/cucumber@latest`
 6. Run tests: `npx playwright test --headed`
 7. To run a particular test, specify the path or filename.
-8. Jenkins installation requires Java 17 or 21.
+8. Jenkins installation requires Java 17 or 21.Install npm and playwright with job
-9. To trigger a Jenkins job, click the job button.
+9. To trigger a Jenkins job, click the Build button.
+10. Shared jenkins file that show workflow and also show with live host in an interview

 ---